 UK Aerospace Research and Technology Programme: collaborative feasibility studies round 1

-The aim of this funding is to support and speed up industry investment focused on supply chain companies.
-We are looking for high risk, high impact projects that demonstrate visionary, revolutionary and disruptive solutions to UK aerospace challenges.
+The aim of the funding is to help deliver world-leading aerospace technologies in the UK through supporting and speeding up industry investment focused on supply chain companies.
+UKART is looking for high risk, high impact projects that demonstrate visionary, revolutionary and disruptive solutions to UK aerospace challenges.

-Your proposal needs to fit with the UK Aerospace Technology Strategy or with one of ATI’s technical priority areas:
+Proposals must be business-led and collaborative and need to fit with the UK Aerospace Technology Strategy or with one of ATI’s technical priority areas which are:

 - concept designs for urban and regional air vehicles, vertical take-off and landing (VTOL) and short take-off and landing (STOL)

 - requirements for a scalable hybrid electric power demonstrator facility

 - modelling of high-temperature superconducting electrical power machines